 SELECT '2022-09-18':: date + INTERVAL '1 year';

-In the above code, We have used typecast (::) operator to convert a value of one datatype into another.
-So we have converted the ‘2022-09-18’ string to date datatype and added a year using INTERVAL ‘1 year’.
+In the above code, we have used the typecast (::) operator to convert a value of one datatype into another.
+So we have converted the ‘2022-09-18’ string to a date datatype and added a year using INTERVAL ‘1 year’.

 Syntax